 - When you turn image descriptions on or off, you may be asked to agree to image descriptions from Google.
 Turn image descriptions on or off:

-- For one page: Press space to select Just once.
+- For one page: Select Just once Get descriptions.

 If you had image descriptions allowed for only one page, leave or refresh the page to turn it off.

 To pause image descriptions when you aren't connected to Wi-Fi, turn on Only on Wi-Fi.

 If you're signed in and syncing to Chrome, you get image descriptions on all signed-in and synced devices.

 You can also turn image descriptions for all pages on and off in Chrome settings.
 Image descriptions for all pages work the same way if they are turned on in settings or on a page.

 - On your Android device, open the Chrome app .

 - Next to the address bar, select More Settings.